 You can overcome post-traumatic stress disorder, and our team can help you.
 With a range of therapy and treatment options available, you can get help for both PTSD and addiction at once.
 Some of our programs include:

 - Men’s treatment programs

 Post-traumatic stress disorder can be hard to come to grips with on your own.
 Our Needham drug treatment programs offer help for both PTSD and addiction.
-To learn more, call us at 877.920.6583 or connect with us online now.
+Call us at 877.920.6583 to learn more, or connect with us online now.